wonggary85/Teamspacerschoice/readme.md

 Login credentials can be stored with option '-k' or '--keychain'.
 The credentials is saved to the native 'Keychain Access' app in macOS or 'Windows Credential Locker' on Windows.

-The script can also automatically retireve and use single use responses recorded in singleuse.txt or with CLI arguments.
+The script can also automatically retireve and use single use responses recorded in 'singleuse.txt' or with CLI arguments.
 Single use responses take precedence over pre-recorded responses.
+If a user still wants automated messages to be selected in addition to single use responses, they can be recorded into 'include.txt'.

 The first run will create the necessary files needed to populate responses.